einSelbst/overnext/CONTRIBUTING.md

 ## prerequisites

-You can use [volta](https://volta.sh) installed on your system.
-It's used to set up everything else.
+- \*Optional: install [volta](https://volta.sh) on your system.
+It provides something like a sandbox global env for the project.

 `curl https://get.volta.sh | bash`